 Having suffered two herniated discs in my lumbar spine, I have been exploring which herbs and other plants can help with pain management and support the healing process.
-One thing I have been doing recently, now that comfrey is in season, is making poultices from fresh comfrey leaves and applying them to my lower back.
+One thing I have been doing recently, now that comfrey is in season, is a fresh comfrey poultice and applying it to my lower back.

 The leaves and roots of the comfrey plant have long been used externally in poultices for bruises and broken bones; in fact, comfrey is also colloquially known as boneset and knitback.
 According to David Frawley’s The Yoga of Herbs, comfrey is one of the best agents for promoting tissue growth and healing throughout the body when it has been afflicted by disease or traumatic injury.
 It can also be used to speed external wound-healing, though it is important to use caution with very deep wounds as the application of comfrey can lead to tissue forming over the would before it is healed deeper down, possibly leading to abscesses.